bitterjug/devjournal-crypto/devjournal.markdown

 - [ ] We need smarter synchronising data between client and server to avoid fetching all the data every time we change pages.

+## 2014-03-31 12:17 Monday

+- [ ] The page shoul ask you if you want to leave only if there is a currently open editor